 There are ten tipis available, each sleeping up to eight adults comfortably.

-In this back-to-basics experience, you will need to bring your own sleeping gear, esky and camp stove, as the tipi offers no electricity, plumbing or beds, but there are rest rooms, hot showers, a Laundromat, pool and hot tub, and plenty of great outdoor experiences.
+Bring your own sleeping gear, esky and camp stove, as the tipi offers no electricity, plumbing or beds.
+But the camp site does have rest rooms, hot showers, a laundromat, pool and hot tub, and plenty of great outdoor experiences.

 This article was first published on 8 September 2017 and updated 24 September 2020.